2 Sisters Food Group

 2 Sisters Food Group, a subsidiary of Boparan Holdings Ltd, is a privately owned food manufacturing company with head offices in Birmingham, England primarily focusing on private label manufacturing for retailer and food service markets.
-Established in 1993 by entrepreneur Ranjit Singh Boparan as a frozen retail poultry cutting operation, the company now covers 20 sites in the UK, six in the Netherlands, one in Ireland and one in Poland.
-It is the largest food company in the UK by turnover.
-The group employs 18,000 people, with annual sales of £3billion.
-It is listed 9th on the 2017 Sunday Times Top Track 100.
+Established in 1993 by entrepreneur Ranjit Singh Boparan as a frozen retail poultry cutting operation, with his two sisters as Directors, and so the company name.

+As of 2022, the company covers 20 sites in the UK, six in the Netherlands, one in Ireland and one in Poland.
+It is amongst the largest food companies in the UK by turnover.
+The group employs 18,000 people, with annual sales of £3 billion.

 History

 In November 2000 the sites at Scunthorpe and Flixton were acquired.
 These were significant acquisitions as it meant the group would move from a poultry meat cutting operation to a primary producer.
 In September 2005 the group purchased Haughley Park near Stowmarket, allowing the business to manufacture cooked and breaded poultry.
 In June 2007 the group made four acquisitions – including Joseph Mitchell (Letham) of Forfar; Challenger Foods of Sunderland, where 400,000 chicken fillets per week are prepared for sandwich and pizza market; and the Tulip facility in Morecambe.

 In January 2008 the group bought Devon poultry firm Lloyd Maunder.
 In April 2010 the group announced the agreed acquisition of Dutch-based chicken processor Storteboom Group, with facilities in the Netherlands and Poland.
 In January 2011 the group announced it was to buy Northern Foods PLC in a deal worth £342m.
-Then, in December 2011 Premier Foods sold its Brookes Avana business, combining RF Brookes chilled foods and Avana Bakeries, to 2 Sisters for £30m..
+In December 2011 Premier Foods sold its Brookes Avana business, combining RF Brookes chilled foods and Avana Bakeries, to 2 Sisters for £30m.

 In March 2013 the group announced the acquisition of the UK arm of Dutch poultry and red meat company VION.
-By August 2014 the business announced it was selling its Avana Bakeries cake business in Newport and its salads business Solway Foods in Corby, Northamptonshire and then in January 2018 the business announced it was selling its Goodfellas pizza business to Nomad Foods.
+By August 2014 the business announced it was selling its Avana Bakeries cake business in Newport and its salads business Solway Foods in Corby, Northamptonshire.
+In January 2018 the business announced it was selling its Goodfellas pizza business to Nomad Foods.

-In December 2013, the company was ranked as Britain's 4th Most Admired Company (food producers sector) in the Management Today Most Admired Company list, voted for by its industry peers.